-The recommendations made by the commission must provide for a plan to develop an alternative to a specified current assessment on hospital rates.
+The recommendations made by the commission must have the impact of increasing the State general funds supporting Medicaid by at least the amount of a specified current assessment on hospital rates.
 It is the intent of the General Assembly that the recommendations of the commission be implemented by fiscal 2015, with the effect of replacing the specified current assessment on hospital rates.